-We need to use the calendar in Excel on daily basis.
+We need to use the calendar in Excel on a daily basis.
 But for every reason, using a date picker calculator can be quite a hassle.
 This type of customized calendar is quite handy.
 In the below article, we will show how you can insert a drop-down calendar in Excel without the date picker.

 In a detailed step-by-step procedure, we showed below how you can insert the calendar without the date picker in Excel.
 For better functionality, try to use the Excel 365 version for this method.

 Before we delve into creating the schedule, it is imperative that we create the outline of our calendar first, in which we are going to implement the formulas.

 - Firstly, we need to prepare the layout of the outline of the calendar.

 - To make it dynamic, we need to place the date and month on the sheet.